Honoring the Unique – The Life Story Project at Sanford

 after marilyn head shot bio

-Marilyn Spiller is a student of the world; she also holds a BS in English from Northern Michigan University.
-She is a viral writer, recovery coach, and recovery advocate.
-Marilyn was instrumental in creating and maintaining the Sanford Behavioral Health brand and is notorious for her “red-pen approach” to editing.
-She is responsible for Sanford’s written and creative content, website design, new media, promotions, subscriber outreach, and SEO.
+Marilyn Spiller is a viral writer, recovery coach, and recovery advocate.
+She is the Marketing Director at Sanford, responsible for written and creative content, website design, new media, promotions, subscriber outreach, and SEO.
 Excursions Magazine is a particular source of pride; it serves a wide range of readers, and “excursion” has become part of the company vernacular, describing Sanford’s signature experiential outings for those in treatment.
-She also developed and hosts the podcast Anatomy of Addiction and is Vice President of the Board, JACK Mental Health Advocacy.
+She also developed and hosts the podcast Anatomy of Addiction and is Vice President of the Board of JACK Mental Health Advocacy.